 - ClickDetach.When the layout is detached, you can also edit the layout in theIncident Typetab.

 - Edit the incident type layout.

 - Select the incident type whose layout you want to edit and click the layout.You are presented with the current layout, which is populated with sample data so you can see how the fields fit.

 - In theIncident Summarytab, customize the tabs.

-- Click and drag the tab to reorder the appearance of the tabs.
+- Drag and drop the tab to reorder the tabs.
 For example, you can move the War Room tab so it appears after the Work Plan tab.